 - You will have 3 regular exams and a final.
 All exams are paper-and-pencil.
-You must show all work on the written part of the exam.
-All cellphones must be turned off and put in your backpacks, and all cellphones and packbacks must be put in the front of the class.
-Having a cellphone on or with you during any of the exams immediately results in a zero for that exam. - No make-up exams will be given.
-I do understand that schedules get hectic.
-Thus, if you know in advance that you will need to miss an exam, let me know and I will try to make an arrangement.
-The following guidelines will apply: - You must notify me both in person and via email. - O You must notify me at least one week prior to the exam date. - o If you wish to take the exam, you must take it before the regular scheduled time. - o Notice that a panicked cellphone call from the freeway on the morning of the exam does not fall into this category.
-Such an event is covered below.
+You must show all work on the exam.
+All cellphones must be turned off and put on the table, clearly visible to the instructor, and all other material must be put in your packbacks and the packbacks must be put in the front of the class.
+Having a cellphone on you during any of the exams immediately results in a zero for that exam. - No make-up exams will be given.
+I understand that unforeseeable events can occur.

-- Notice that asking me several days (or weeks or months) after the exam does not fall into this category.
-Such an event is covered below - I also understand that unforeseeable events can occur.
 Hence, I will replace the lowest of your exam#1-3 scores with the score you make on the final exam, provided the score on the final exam is higher than your lowest regular exam scores.
 If you miss an exam, you will simply have your score from the final substituted for the missing score.
 The following guidelines will apply: - o The final exam will not be replaced.
 You must take the final. - o If you miss 2 exams, only one will be replaced.